 If employees who allege these claims feel that the company’s management team contributed to such discrimination or failed to prevent it, they may look to bring forward legal action against the company’s leadership.
 In such cases, executives and board members may be held personally liable for their actions or lack thereof.

-A preferred D&O policy will pay for both defense costs and damages (awards and settlements) that result from such claims.
+A preferred D&O policy will pay for defense costs and damages (awards and settlements) resulting from such claims.
 To avoid gaps in coverage, the D&O and EPL policies are often bundled into one seamless package of management liability insurance.

-To get a better understanding of how to protect your company from discrimination claims and other employment issues, you can reach out to one of our expert brokers at any time to secure the right coverage at the best price.
+To better understand how to protect your company from discrimination claims, ageism in the workplace, and other employment issues, you can reach out to one of our expert brokers at any time to secure the right coverage at the best price.